uwinelly/osticket-prereqs/README.md

 we are going to install rewrite module(rewrite_amd64_en-US.msi) which is one of the requirement for OsTicket to work.Next will be creating the directory C:\PHP on the root of C:\Drive and download php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP we have just created.
-Next step is download and install VC_redist.x86.exe.
+Next step is download and install VC_redist.x86.exe.download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)

   ![image](https://user-images.githubusercontent.com/129979322/230625274-5667d2ed-d8b6-4e17-ac24-6fdb3c95d43a.png)